Event Agenda

 - Taking stock of the mandates: How have they impacted the price of SAF in the first year of the mandate?

 - Do the ETS incentives and support system for SAF use in 2025 provide a business case for expansion?
+How can these be accelerated?

 - How is STIP developing and is it having the desired impact on the industry?